 3. Go Organic

-4. Administer Directly In The Mouth
+4. Administer CBD Directly in The Mouth

 5. Do Your Research

-6. Talk To Your Veterinarian
+6. Talk to Your Veterinarian